wackiest/wackiest/README.md

-- Attempting To Learn Python & HTML
-- Add me on discord virtue#7905
+- Add me on discord virtue#0001